How you get paid while you’re off of work and why you could be receiving less wage loss than you’re entitled

 What is my wage earning capacity and why does it matter?

 You might also be entitled to differential wage loss benefits if you return to work but at less pay.
 Differential wage loss is the difference between what you’re earning now and what you could earn before the injury.

-If your employer or its insurance company decides that you are only partially disabled then your wage loss benefits can be changed.
+If your employer or its insurance company decides that you are only partially disabled then your Michigan workers’ comp lost wages amount can be changed.
 You will be sent to a vocational rehabilitation counselor for an employability and wage earning capacity analysis.
 You will be asked about your educational background, work history, and job search efforts.
 The vocational rehabilitation counselor will then review medical records, perform a transferable skills analysis, and give an opinion about whether you can find other work.

 The vocational rehabilitation counselor is hired by the insurance company and they have an agenda.
 The employability and wage earning capacity analysis is not always a fair assessment.
 You may be told that you can work in a field that you have never considered or told that a job exists when it does not.
 If you are scheduled to meet with a vocational rehabilitation counselor, it is a good idea to call a lawyer immediately.